 Located conveniently close to those yummy baked delights at Chu Bakery, Hyde Park is perfect for you summertime picnics.
 It's got a picturesque lake at its centre, shady trees to keep you out of the sun, toilets (for when you have too many daytime vinos) and loads of space to lay your rug down.
 They've also got a play equipment and a little water playground down one end if you happen to have some little ones in toe.

 Riverside vibes plus sparkling views of the city skyline make South Perth foreshore a no brainer for any picnic setup.
 There's loads of parks to choose from along the strip so you'll never be stuck fighting for a spot.
 Just make sure you get settled in around sunset to soak up the golden hour glow.

 Walyunga National Park

 Just west of the Avon Valley, Walyunga National Park covers 1800 hectares of the Darling Range and it’s bloody beautiful, so if you can’t find somewhere to picnic in here we don’t know what to tell you.
 Make your way to Walyunga Pool, Boongarup Pool or Syd’s Rapids to enjoy your picnic by the water, then go for a wander and try to spot some wildlife.

 John Oldham Park

 Just outside of Kings Park off Mounts Bay Road, John Oldham Park is one of Perth's best-kept secrets with a beautiful waterfall, BBQ facilities and a few little walking trails so you can go for a very peaceful stroll after you finish your feast.
-It's no wonder this is one of our fave picnic spots in Perth.

 Mrs Herberts Park